affodilajF/MTQQ/README.md

 - Three levels
 - ### 0 - At most once (called "fire and forget")
   - No guarantee of message delivery.
   - Use it when have stable communication channel and when the loss of message is acceptable.
+  - Acknowledgement => NONE gaada gaperlu
 - ### 1 - At least once
   - Guarantees that a message is delivered at least one time to the receiver.
   - The publisher will send messages repeatdly to the broker until the broker sends a **PUBACK** to the publisher to confirm that the message has been received by the broker.
   - Use it when clients can tolerate duplicate messages.
 It’s the most used.
+  - Acknowledgement => PUBACK
 - ### 2 - Exactly Once
   - Guarantees that message is received only once by the receiver.
   - Use it when your application is critical and you cannot tolerate loss and duplicate messages.
+  - Acknowledgement => PUBREC PUBREL PUBCOMP
+  - Step :
+    - Publisher sends publish (message) to the broker
+    - Broker sends **pubrec** to publisher for temporary confirmation
+    - Broker sends message to subscriber
+    - Subscriber sends **pubrel** to broker
+    - Broker sends **pubcomp** for final confirmation.

+## ACKNOWLEDGEMENT
+0 => Sucesses

+128 or others => failed
+- ### CONNACK
+  - To confirm whether the **connection** was successfully established or not.
+  - Sent by broker, received by client.
+- ### PUBACK
+  - To confirm whether the **message** was successfully received or nah, as a result of the publisher's message-sending process.
+  - Sent by broker, received by publisher
+- ### SUBBACK
+  - To confirm whether the subscription request was successfully processed by the subscriber.
+  - Sent by broker, received by subscriber.

 # -----------------------------------------------------------
 # 2) Android and MQTT
 - MQTT works on TCP/IP stack, this means that the only requirement of the mobile device is the capability to connect to the internet.